Faisal-khann/Titanic-survival-Predictor/README.md

-# Titanic Survival Prediction – ML Web App
+# Survival Prediction & Exploratory Analysis -- webApp

-A complete end-to-end machine learning project using the Titanic dataset from Kaggle.
-This project includes data cleaning, feature engineering, model comparison, hyperparameter tuning, and deployment using Streamlit.
+This project presents a comprehensive end-to-end machine learning workflow using the iconic Titanic dataset from Kaggle, which is a classic binary classification task aimed at predicting passenger survival.
+The goal is to build a robust, interpretable, and deployable model capable of estimating the likelihood of survival based on a variety of passenger features.
+It is complete end-to-end machine learning project that includes data cleaning, feature engineering, model comparison, hyperparameter tuning, and deployment using Streamlit.
 ---

 ## Features